Car buying tips

 6. Would you be better off with a city car?

-If most of your driving is done around town - and if you're considering a small car - you may wish to consider a city car.
-While they normally don't offer quite as much interior space, their smaller external dimensions make them more manoeuvrable around town and they're normally equipped with frugal three-cylinder engines, which will likely lower both your fuel and annual road-tax bills.
+If most of your driving is done around town, you may wish to consider a city car.
+While they normally don't offer quite as much interior space, their smaller external dimensions make them more manoeuvrable and easy to park, and they're normally equipped with frugal three-cylinder engines, which will likely lower both your fuel and annual road-tax bills.
 Worth considering in this class are the VW Up!, Kia Picanto and Toyota Aygo.

 7. Child car seats welcome

-Small cars might not make ideal family transport, but nearly all models are available with five doors and most now come with Isofix mounting points on outer rear seats, meaning you needn't necessarily trade up to a bigger car if you need to transport your children.
+Small cars might not make ideal family transport, but nearly all models are available with five doors and most now come with Isofix mounting points on outer rear seats, meaning you needn't necessarily trade up to a bigger car to transport your children.

 8. Is it safe?

 Small cars are inevitably built to a price – but there's no excuse for car manufacturers to skimp on safety equipment to keep costs low.
-While the class is becoming increasingly safe in general, cheaper versions of some models are missing basic technology like electronic stability control (ESC), including the Fiat Panda, Nissan Pixo and Suzuki Alto, among others.
+While the class is becoming increasingly safe in general, cheaper versions of some models are missing basic technology like electronic stability control (ESC), including the Fiat Panda and Suzuki Alto, among others.

 9. Don’t assume small cars are impractical